ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

    Rugplot of simulation results.

-From the Rugplot, we can identify that there is the following progression of field occupations:
+From the rugplot, we can identify that there is the following progression of field occupations:

 - Summer 1985: Fallow
 - Winter 1985: Wheat